natylaza89/TwiterAPI_Data_Mining/README.md

 My 2nd Desktop Application using the Standard API of twitter in order to get Tweets & their analysis.

 # 1st stage
->A Python Desktop Application which has the next abilities:
+>Python Desktop Application based on OOP which has the next abilities:
 >1.
 Manage a list of hashtags by add/remove buttons.
 >2.
 Set number of tweets per hashtag.
 >3.
 Extract selected data of tweets to Excel file - each tag gets its own sheet with its name.